I was sitting in a diner, only a couple people around, having their own conversations, taking their time with every movement they made.

 “I just don’t understand how…”

 The man’s voice gets cut off by my own thoughts, thinking about what I had just heard.
-I also gazed out the window, seeing the cars slowly driving by, the streetlight struggling to keep the road beneath it bright.
+I also gazed out the window, seeing the cars slowly driving by, the streetlights struggling to keep the road beneath it bright.

 A. R. Teller